lfd-hydrants/lfd-hydrants/README.md

   Same searchable dropdown+type behavior as before, just no more browser-suggested previous entries.

-## Latest build (this session) — no new SQL, app-level only, 2 new files
+### Unsaved-work warnings, PWA install, colorblind dots, log date filter — no new SQL, 2 new files

 - **Warn before losing unsaved work** — the three hydrant entry forms and Shift Settings now track unsaved changes and prompt ("You have unsaved